Click on the headline (link) for the full text.

 Saudi Arabia has refused to cut interest rates in lockstep with the US Federal Reserve for the first time, signalling that the oil-rich Gulf kingdom is preparing to break the dollar currency peg in a move that risks setting off a stampede out of the dollar across the Middle East.

-# China threatens 'nuclear option' of dollar sales
+[LINKS at original] # China threatens ‘nuclear option’ of dollar sales

 # Ambrose Evans-Pritchard: Brace yourself for the insolvency crunch